-- (1) General Provisions. - (A) An attorney who appears in this court is subject to discipline under this rule for: - (i) disciplinary sanction by a competent authority in any state, federal, territory, commonwealth, or foreign jurisdiction; - (ii) conviction of any crime of which the elements or underlying facts may impact fitness to practice law; - (iii) any act or omission, including incompetence or incapacity, that violates the professional rules set forth in paragraph (a) above; - (iv) violation of any court order; or - (v) misrepresentation or concealment of a material fact made in any application for admission or readmission to the bar of this court. - (B) This rule does not limit any inherent power of the court, such as contempt power, and does not preclude or condition imposition of sanctions for violation of professional standards or an order, rule, or other law. - (C) Except as otherwise provided by this rule, or unless the Disciplinary Judge orders otherwise, proceedings under this rule are confidential. - (D) Discipline imposed under this rule may consist of one or any combination of the following: - (i) disbarment or suspension with or without conditions;
+- (1) General Provisions. - (A) An attorney who appears in this court is subject to discipline under this rule for: - (i) disciplinary sanction by a competent authority in any state, federal, territory, commonwealth, or foreign jurisdiction; - (ii) conviction of any crime of which the elements or underlying facts may impact fitness to practice law; - (iii) any act or omission, including incompetence or incapacity, that violates the professional rules set forth in paragraph (a) above; - (iv) violation of any court order; or - (v) misrepresentation or concealment of a material fact made in any application for admission or readmission to the bar of this court. - (B) This rule does not limit any inherent power of the court, such as contempt power, and does not preclude or condition imposition of sanctions for violation of professional standards or an order, rule, or other law. - (CH) "Disciplinary Judge" means the Chief Judge or another district judge designated by the Chief Judge to exercise authority in matters of attorney discipline, suspension, or disbarment.